"These build journal entries are part of a short series on the V3 product update the InfinityDesign Long Tube & Equal Length S85 V10 headers.

 The design philosophy of InfinityDesign was to retain an even diameter across the runners, while achieving the required length through unique curvatures for max performance.

 The design went through multiple design improvements as the primary hurdle was packaging.
-The initial design had slight issues with 02 bungs and and made it time intensive to install.

 The most recent design update was implemented to improve the jig's accuracy and precision in order to make installation easier while retaining the signature sound and highest performing header system on the market.